irskep/clubsandwich/Readme.md

 * UIKit-like interface framework
 * Script runner to help you iterate quickly

+*Better documentation is being actively worked on, hold tight!*

 ## Installation

 This package is not yet on PyPI.
 It is under heavy development.
 But you can